Main Content

 • Learning Objectives

-The field trips are an important and exciting part of the program.
-They count towards your total ECTS credits (see above) while they are also a great chance to get to know more about Germany.
-All trips take place on the weekends.
-All costs for the trips (travel, accommodation and program) are included in the program fee (except personal expenses).
+The field trip is an important and exciting part of the program.
+It counts towards total ECTS credits (see above) while it is also a great chance to get to know more about Germany.
+All costs for the trip (travel, entrance fees, guided tours, accommodation if appl.) are included in the program fee (except personal expenses).

 See further information in the FAQs.